Seven Small Sustainable Swaps

 6. Change to tree-free toilet roll

 According to Greenpeace, Americans could save more than 400,000 trees if each family bought a roll of recycled toilet paper—just once!
 I’ve tried a bunch of eco toilet rolls.
-The toiler roll by Seventh Generation’s and Brandless both sound great, but they’re thin (two-ply) and this meant we used more paper.
+The toilet roll by Seventh Generation’s and Brandless both sound great, but they’re thin (two-ply) and this meant we used more paper.
 I recommend Pure Plant Club.
 Their toilet paper is three-ply, plastic-free and made from bamboo and sugar cane.
-The thickness and feel is noticably better.
+The thickness and feel is noticeably better.
 I also like Grove’s tree-free TP line.

 I’ve also heard good things about Who Gives a Crap and Hello Tushy but I’ve not got around to trying them yet.
-I did notice that Hello Tushy offer new customers $5 off if you subscribe to their newsletter.
+I did notice that Hello Tushy offers new customers $5 off if you subscribe to their newsletter.

 7. Swap the cling film (saran wrap) and use wax wrappers

 Last but not least, I wanted to share “wax wraps” with you.
 These are cloth wraps that are covered with melted wax to make them malleable.
 Just as you’d use cling film, you use wax wraps on top of bowls and plates to cover them instead of cling film.
 Unlike cling film, wax wraps can be rinsed and used again.
 I have to admit that the cute designs wax wraps come in are part of their appeal of me.
 The cacti wrap below was made by Ideal Wrap.
-Bumblebee wrap has simpler designs and work really well too.
+Bumblebee wrap has simpler designs and works really well too.

 I hope some of these swaps inspire you.
 I’d love to hear about others you’ve made.